 A lot of traders have done well through it all, from the coronavirus crash to testing all-time highs.

 We’ve been having an absolute ball inside the SteadyTrade Team mentorship community.
 And one thing we focus on is how to trade through any kind of market.

-But a lot of traders worry … Will we have another bear market in 2020?
+But a lot of traders worry … Will we have another bear market?